Grass Pollen Allergen Extract (5 Grass Extract)

 How is this medicine (Grass Pollen Allergen Extract) best taken?

-Use grass pollen allergen extract as ordered by your doctor.
+Use grass pollen allergen extract (5 grass extract) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Place under tongue and let melt all the way.
 Do not chew, suck or swallow tablet.